ashishu007/ashishu007.github.io/blog/_posts/2020-04-17-ICCBR-2020-Conference-Paper.md

 icon: icon-html
 ---

 Recently, my paper titled **Case-Based Approach to Automated Natural Language Generation for Obituaries** got accepted for oral presentation at ICCBR 2020.
-The paper presents a case-based approach to automatically generate obituary of a deceased person from the structured information of that person given as input.
+The paper presents a case-based approach to automatically generate obituary of a deceased person from the information of that person given as structured input.
 <!-- The paper is an outcome of the project I am working on part-time during my PhD.
 Luckily, the project closely aligns to my PhD goal as well.  -->

 **(This blog is under development)**

 <!--more-->
 ### Problem
 The problem statement is to automatically generate the obituary of a deceased person from given a set of features, i.e., details about that person.
 Here, the input is a structured representation given in *attribute --> value* pair and the output is a raw text document/paragraph summarising the input.
 The paper presents a Case-Based approach that dynamically generate several templates based on the features given for a target problem.
-The templates are extracted from a case-base developed from similar problems stored in a *problem-solution* pair. -->
+The templates are extracted from a case-base developed from similar problems stored in a *problem-solution* pair.

 <!-- ## Introduction -->
 ### Natural Language Generation